 For example, an average semi tractor-trailer carrying no cargo at all weighs in at about 30,000 pounds, that’s 15 tons of iron and steel moving down the beltway at a fair clip.
 Add a full load of goods inside the trailer of a big rig semi and the total curb weight of that commercial vehicle can hit 50,000 pounds, though some trucks may tip the scales at nearly 80,000 pounds.
-As Maryland personal injury lawyers and trucking accident attorneys, the legal team at Lebowitz & Mzhen, LLC, is well aware of the hazards that simple weight disparity can present to motorist sharing the roadway with one or more commercial motor vehicles, or CMVs.
+As Maryland personal injury lawyers and trucking accident attorneys, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, is well aware of the hazards that simple weight disparity can present to motorist sharing the roadway with one or more commercial motor vehicles, or CMVs.

 When one considers that a loaded truck can weigh 10 to 20 times, or more, than that of the average passenger car, it quickly becomes evident that being involved in a traffic collision with almost any kind of commercial truck can be a dangerous and possibly deadly occurrence.
 Anyone who has driven behind a fully-loaded truck, even on a slight incline, knows how long it takes these vehicles to reach highway speeds.
 Looking at acceleration as an indication of weight, now imagine how much braking power it might take to bring the same fully-loaded vehicle to a complete stop.